JoelLiamBuehler/Bel-Buehler-Pano-PMR/README.md

-# Community-based outcomes of vertical and horizontal cooperation in social services
+# Community-based outcomes of horizontal (inter-municipal) cooperation in social services

 This repository includes material of the project "Community-based outcomes of vertical and horizontal cooperation in social services".